-The most important dependency of nbconvert is Pandoc, a document format translation program.
+The most important dependency of nbconvert is Pandoc 1.10 or later, a document format translation program.
 This is not a Python package, so it cannot be expressed as a regular IPython dependency with setuptools.

 To install pandoc on Linux, you can generally use your package manager: